fxlin/p3-tee/docs/staging/quickstart.md

 Each component is versioned in its own git repository.
 Together, all these git repositories are managed (e.g. pull, push) by a tool called `repo`.  (`repo` is a by-product of Google's Android project)

 The build process is complex.
-It is managed by numerous Makefiles in a hierarchy; it also builds for various Arm boards and QEMU (called "targets'').
+It is managed by numerous Makefiles in a hierarchy; it also builds for various Arm boards and QEMU (called ``targets'').
 To automate the build process, there is a dedicated component called `build` (see above), which has its own git repository.

 ## Building the entire project: an overview

-1. Grab the source code:
-   1. `rsync -avxP portal.cs.virginia.edu:/u/xl6yq/cs4414/optee-qemuv8 ~` Will copy source to `~/optee-qemuv8`
-   2. Or, download the tarball from Collab/resources, upload to granger1/2 (scp, VScode, etc), and unzip there
+1. Install tools & libs required for building
+2. Pull the source of the entire project via `repo`.

-2. First time build: we will build everything including QEMU and normal/secure worlds binaries of OPTEE.
+3. First time build: we will build everything including QEMU and normal/secure worlds binaries of OPTEE.
 The build process will pack these binaries into an Armv8 system image (rootfs image) to be launched by QEMU
-3. Run QEMU and play with "Hello world", validating that our environment works properly.
+4. Run QEMU and play with "Hello world", validating that our environment works properly.
-4. Repeated build: modify source code of normal world app and TAs, and build again.
+5. Repeated build: modify source code of normal world app and TAs, and build again.

 ## Setup steps